PTAssembler Documentation

 Step 5.
 Create Screen

-Use this screen to create a preview (i.e. small) and/or final (i.e. large) stitched image.
 The appearance and behavior of some features on this screen changes slightly depending on whether PTAssembler is configured (via the preferences screen) to use its own internal preview viewer/editor or an external preview application.
-If an external preview application is configured, values for horizontal field of view, preview width and preview height must be specified on this screen before a preview is created.
+If PTAssembler is configured to use an external preview application, values for horizontal field of view, preview width and preview height must be specified on this screen before a preview is created.
 These can be specified manually by entering values into the appropriate boxes, or PTAssembler can populate these fields with reasonable values if the "Auto Size Parameters" button is clicked.
-When the preview button is pressed, PTAssembler instructs Panorama Tools to create a small-scale JPEG version of the project, and immediately launches it using the preview viewer.
+When the preview button is pressed, PTAssembler instructs stitching engine to create a small-scale JPEG version of the project, and immediately launches it using the preview viewer.
 No adjustments or changes to the project can be made via an external preview application, so it is recommended to use the internal preview viewer/editor for most flexibility.

 Creating a preview image is not strictly necessary, but is extremely useful for checking your image before producing a full sized image (which may take several minutes depending on the size of the project and the speed of your computer).
 In addition, using PTAssembler's internal preview viewer/editor allows you to adjust the positioning, field of view and projection of the project, seeing the results of these adjustments immediately.
 Note that the preview only performs the stitching/remapping process of the processing workflow, and does not perform any other processes such as pre-processing, blending, stacking, etc. This enables PTAssembler to generate a preview as quickly as possible, but may result in some seams being visible in the preview that will not be visible in the final image.
 Similarly, the preview step does not use morph-to-fit (see Step 2 screen).